-The MLS project aims to offer an answer to the following research question: Given massive parallelism, at multiple levels, and of diverse forms and granularities, how can it be exposed, expressed, and exploited such that execution times are reduced, performance targets are achieved, and acceptable efficiency is maintained?
+The multilevel scheduling (MLS) project aims to offer an answer to the following research question: Given massive parallelism, at multiple levels, and of diverse forms and granularities, how can it be exposed, expressed, and exploited such that execution times are reduced, performance targets are achieved, and acceptable efficiency is maintained?

 The MLS project investigates the development of a multilevel approach for achieving scalable scheduling in large scale high performance computing systems across the multiple levels of parallelism, with a focus on software parallelism.
 By integrating multiple levels of parallelism, MLS differs from hierarchical scheduling, traditionally employed to achieve scalability within a single level of parallelism.